-Kazan is the capital city of the Republic of Tatarstan, which is situated in the heart of the Russian Federation and occupies the area between the Volga River and the Ural Mountains.
-Kazan is one of the largest industrial and cultural centers of Russia.
-It is considered to be a sport capital of Russia.
-It hosted Universiade (Youth Olympic Games) in 2013, FINA World Aquatic Championship in 2015, 2018 FIFA World Cup.
-In 2019, Kazan welcomed participants of WorldSkills Competition -watch this cool video about how skilled, crafty and beautiful Kazan is.
+Kazan -the capital of the Republic of Tatarstan- is situated in the heart of the Russian Federation and occupies the area between the Volga River and the Ural Mountains.
+Kazan, with population of more than 1.2 million people, is one of the largest industrial, cultural and sport centers of Russia.
+Kazan hosted Universiade (Youth Olympic Games) in 2013, FINA World Aquatic Championship in 2015, 2018 FIFA World Cup.
+In 2019, Kazan welcomed participants of WorldSkills Competition (watch the video about skilled, crafty and beautiful Kazan).

 The multi-ethnic city of Kazan and its historic heritage is honored by UNESCO (United Nations Educational, Scientific and Cultural Organization).
 Kazan serves as a perfect example of the peaceful co-existence of Muslims and Christians in one place.